Is lifting and shifting offshore really going to help you transform?

 By Nick Hastings - Director for Business Development & Partnerships, hammerjack

-The Australian small, midsize business (SMB) market is one of the most hotly contested in the world and the need to place customers at the center of business focus has become more important than ever.
+The Australian small, midsize business (SMB) market is one of the most hotly contested in the world and the need to place customers at the center of a business’s focus has become more important than ever.

 As technology continues to break down global distance and increases the availability of markets and people capability, competitive advantage is no longer limited by geography.
-It is here that we've seen large scale growth through businesses lifting non-core processes and shifting them offshore.
+It is here that we've seen large scale growth through businesses lifting non-core processes and shifting them offshore, commonly referred to as outsourcing.

-It is no secret that for offshoring the Philippines has become the number 1 choice.
+It is no secret that for offshoring, the Philippines has become the number 1 choice.
 Obviously, this is due to a national English proficiency rate of 92.5% (Cushman and Wakefield, 2015), cultural compatibility and adaptability that comes from a long history of colonization, and a proven track record.
 The Philippine Business Process Outsourcing (BPO) industry is expected to hit a Government revenue target of US$25.5 billion and 1.4 million people employed by the year end.
 The sector currently contributes 9 percent of the country’s GDP growth with the industry’s projected total income range to reach US$ 40 to 55 billion by 2020.
+Read more why the Philippines and outsourcing works.

 The question: Is lifting and shifting offshore going to help me transform?

 The most common model in the Philippines for SMB's is the lift and shift or "Seat Leasing" arrangement.
-Companies are sold on cost savings, controlled in house from onshore for a management and/or seat fee.
+Companies are sold on cost savings, and staff are managed from onshore for a resource plus “seat” fee.
 You're in control, but you're on your own.
-With heavy investment, training and inculturation businesses are able to realise benefits.
+With heavy investment, training and enculturation businesses are able to realise benefits.

 However, can we expect transformation simply by moving a process?

-If you're ready to try to transform your business by adding another dimension within your internal management using lifting and shifting then seat leasing could be for you.
+If you're wanting to try to transform your business by adding another dimension within your internal management, then seat leasing could be for you.

 Please feel free to reach out if you'd like to continue the conversation.